/*******************************************************************************

 this may cause the List's contents to appear to change.

-elements.
+null elements.
 Attempts to create them with

-elements result in NullPointerException
+null elements result in NullPointerException.

-views implement the
+subList views implement the

-RandomAccess
+RandomAccess interface.

 This interface is a member of the Java Collections Framework.

-, an instance factory method, makes the intent of the code explicit.
+Using reversed, an instance factory method, makes the intent of the code explicit.

-, an instance factory method, makes the intent of the code explicit.
+Using reversed, an instance factory method, makes the intent of the code explicit.

 This lambda expression can easily be replaced with a

-method reference: Card::getRank
+method reference: Card::getRank.

 This lambda expression can easily be replaced with a

-method reference: Card::getRank
+method reference: Card::getRank.

 Create a new comparator that sorts card by suit in the order defined by the enumerated type: from CLUBS to HEARTS.

-sort key from a type T
+Comparable sort key from a type T, and returns a

-that compares by that sort key.
+Comparator<T> that compares by that sort key.

 Create a new comparator that sorts card by suit in the order defined by the enumerated type: from CLUBS to HEARTS.

-sort key from a type T
+Comparable sort key from a type T, and returns a

-that compares by that sort key.
+Comparator<T> that compares by that sort key.

 The returned comparator is serializable if the specified function is also serializable.

-that compares
+Comparator that compares

-objects by their last name,
+Person objects by their last name,

 Comparator<Person> byLastName = Comparator.comparing(Person::getLastName);

-- if the argument is nullThis is another comparator factory.
+T - the type of element to be comparedU - the type of the Comparable sort keykeyExtractor - the function used to extract the Comparable sort keyNullPointerException - if the argument is nullThis is another comparator factory.
 However, this method is not static: instead, it derives a comparator from another comparator instance, but also using a key extractor.

-considers two elements equal, i.e.
+Comparator considers two elements equal, i.e.

-is used to determine the order.
+compare(a, b) == 0, other is used to determine the order.

 This is another comparator factory.
 However, this method is not static: instead, it derives a comparator from another comparator instance, but also using a key extractor.

-considers two elements equal, i.e.
+Comparator considers two elements equal, i.e.

-is used to determine the order.
+compare(a, b) == 0, other is used to determine the order.

 The returned comparator is serializable if the specified comparator is also serializable.

-based on the length
+String based on the length

 and then case-insensitive natural ordering, the comparator can be